Catechin: Vascular function

 Only limited evidence from dietary studies indicates that catechins may affect endothelium-dependent vasodilation which could contribute to normal blood flow regulation in humans.
-Green tea catechins may improve blood pressure, especially when systolic blood pressure is above 130 mmHg.
+Green tea catechins may reduce blood pressure, especially when systolic blood pressure is above 130 mmHg.

 Due to extensive metabolism during digestion, the fate and activity of catechin metabolites responsible for this effect on blood vessels, as well as the actual mode of action, are unknown.

 Adverse events

 Catechin and its metabolites can bind tightly to red blood cells and thereby induce the development of autoantibodies, resulting in haemolytic anaemia and renal failure.
-This resulted in the withdrawal of the catechin-containing drug Catergen, used to treat viral hepatitis, from market in 1985.
+In 1985, this resulted in the market withdrawal of the catechin-containing drug Catergen intended to treat viral hepatitis.

-Catechins from green tea can be hepatotoxic and the European Food Safety Authority has recommended not to exceed 800 mg per day.
+Catechins from green tea extract can be hepatotoxic.
+While the European Food Safety Authority has deemed them as generally safe, it is recommended not to exceed 800 mg per day if taken as a supplement.

 Other

-One limited meta-analysis showed that increasing consumption of green tea and its catechins to seven cups per day provided a small reduction in prostate cancer.
+One limited meta-analysis showed that increasing consumption of green tea and its catechins to seven cups of green tea per day provided a small reduction of risk for prostate cancer.

 Nanoparticle methods are under preliminary research as potential delivery systems of catechins.